afman42/t-browser/README.md

 - Use mouse wheel for vertical scrolling (if enabled)
 - Content automatically scrolls to the top when a new page loads

+### Clipboard Support
+- Press `p` when in the URL input field to paste content from clipboard
+- Pasted URLs will replace current text in the input field
+- Use arrow keys to navigate long pasted URLs if needed

 ### URL Input
 - Type URLs in the input box at the bottom
 - Press `Tab` to switch from content view to the URL input
 - Press `Tab` again to switch back from URL input to content view
+- For long URLs: use ← and → arrow keys to navigate within the input field
+- The input field shows a portion of long URLs; use arrow keys to see more content
 - Press `Enter` to navigate to the URL

 ### Search Functionality